 How To Make Someone Feel Bad Like They Did To Me

 We may ask ourselves, "Why do some people treat others so cruelly?"
 If a certain someone always makes you feel miserable, sad, or angry, should you do anything about it?
 Is it better to shrug it off and move on, or should you address your negative feelings head on?
 In this article, we'll talk about the best way to deal with justified anger.

 Seek Closure Through Counseling

-If you decide that you want to let go of the negative thing that happened to you, you might notice that it isn't easy to do alone.
-A counselor can help you process the event that made you feel like getting back at someone and help you come to terms with it.
+If you decide that you want to let go of the anger you feel toward this person, you might notice that it isn't easy to do alone.
+A counselor can help you process what they did and help you come to terms with it.